drphilmarshall/SpaceWarps/analysis/README.md

 Zooniverse classifications are stored in a Mongo database.
 To access raw classifications you need dumps from Mongo.
 The two relevant collections are `spacewarps_subjects` and `spacewarps_classifications`.

   * `spacewarps_subjects` contains subjects and associated metadata, including the CFHTLS id.
 Each subject has an id corresponding to an entry in the `spacewarps_classifications` collection
-  * `spacewarps_classifications` contain all classifications that have been collected by Zooniverse volunteers.
+  * `spacewarps_classifications` contain all classifications that have been contributed by Zooniverse volunteers.

 ## Installation of Mongo